Minxrod/PTC-EmkII/readme.txt

 PTC Interpreter, attempt two!

-== Description ==
+== Introduction ==

 This project is an attempt at recreating the mechanics of Petit Computer, to be able to run PTC programs on PC.
-The end goal is to support all commands and functions that are usable from programs - DIRECT mode is not currently planned to be supported.
+The end goal is to support all commands and functions that are usable from programs.
 Accuracy will likely not be 100%, though most programs should run as expected.
 Note that bugs will probably not be recreated, so stuff like -0 or the COLSET bug/crash will not work the same.

 Please note that this is heavily a WIP and nowhere near finished, so don't expect anything to work.

-= Support =
+== Support ==

-The current project has some amount of support for samples ENG1.PTC-ENG7.PTC:
+The current project has some amount of support for samples ENG1-ENG12, and ENG1G-ENG5G.

+= Samples =

 - Sample 1: Works.
 - Sample 2: Works, but does not handle invalid input.
 - Sample 3: Works.